LibrariesHacked/librarieshacked.github.io/_posts/2021-08-25-september-accessibility-challenge.md

   <figcaption>With PDFs you have to do a lot of zooming and scrolling around the page to read things comfortably.</figcaption>
 </figure>

-Publishing it only as a printable document serves so few people it's a staggering thing to do for the sector.
-Yet it would be unfair to SLIC to wholly single them out - this is a common occurence and comes from trying replicate a print culture on the web.
+Publishing it exclusively as a printable document serves so few people it's a staggering thing to do for the sector.
+Yet it would be unfair to SLIC to wholly single them out on this.
+This is a common occurence, and comes from trying replicate a print culture on the web.

 ## What to do?